How to Write Effective Spanish and French Lesson Plans, Simplified

 Below are learning objectives taken from my lesson on describing people.
 (On the left is a list of items needed for this lesson.)

-Next, I develop an assessment and accompanying rubric to verify the students can demonstrate the learning objectives in real-life communication.
+Next, I develop an assessment and accompanying rubric to verify that students can demonstrate the learning objectives in real-life communication.
 I always model what the finished product will look like (e.g., “Here’s an example of what an A looks like”) and give the rubric to the students at the beginning of the lesson so they know exactly what is expected of them.
 Otherwise, the results will inevitably miss the mark.

 Here is the model I used for the biography students wrote using the adjectives.
-(Of course, it will have to be modified now that we have a new president.)

 Once I know exactly what I want the students to be able to do, I begin to brain-storm the strategies, resources, and activities that will get the students where I want them to go.